College of Liberal Arts & Social Sciences > Academics > English > Student Resources > Undergraduate Advising

-Students interested in the TEACH program and teacher education options should contact Dr. Robert Meyer, TEACH Program Advisor for English.
+Students interested in the TEACH program and teacher education options should contact Dr. Eric Selinger, TEACH Program Content Advisor for English.

 The English office is located in Arts and Letters Hall, suite 312.
-The Departmental Advisor is open for walk-in appointments, and English office staff can provide students with their faculty advisor’s office hours.
+The Departmental Advisor is open for walk-in appointments, scheduled appointments, and Zoom meetings.
+Students can view advising hours using BlueStar.

 Students may also email their advisor for an appointment (see contact info above).
 Please be sure to always include the following in your message:

 Your advisor has access to your student records and the various advising documents provided in CampusConnect.
 However, there are a number of online resources you can utilize before you meet with your English advisor.